thatlarrypearson/vehicle-telemetry-system/README.md

 - (in)validate assumptions
   - fuel use spikes in Diesel engines using DEF for emissions control
   - engine reported fuel use compared to filling up at the pump
+    - direct fuel use reporting (FUEL_RATE and FUEL_RATE_2)
+    - other (calculations involving MAF, ENGINE_LOAD and other stuff)
   - gear identification using Kernel Density Estimation (KDE) extrema
   - error calculations on identified gears
 - validate data by comparing similar data from different sources
   - GPS distance traveled (```haversine```) versus odometer versus rate (```SPEED```) times time (```iso_ts_post``` - ```iso_ts_pre```) equals distance
   - generate videos of how SPEED/RPM changes over time overlaid on calculated gears
-  - fuel at the pump compared to fueled consumed reported by the engine controller
+  - fuel at the pump (fill-ups) compared to fuel consumed reported by the engine controller

-Additionally, work has begun to estimate gallons of fuel remaining in fuel tank based on the percentage of fuel the engine controller thinks is still in the tank.
+Additionally, work has begun to estimate gallons of fuel remaining in fuel tank based on the percentage of fuel the engine controller reports is still in the tank.
 It is unlikely that the percentage provided through the OBD interface is linear with respect to the actual fuel use compared to the actual volume of fuel held in the tank.
 Temperature also affects fuel volume and this needs to be taken into account.

 ![Context Diagram](./docs/VTS-Summary-ContextDiagram.jpg)